GrantMeStrength/RetroComputerInstructionManual/coding_with_front_panel.md

 | 0000h | IN | DBh |
 | 0001h | 00h | 00h |

-The DBh is the hex value for the IN, and the 0h is the port number our app needs.
+The DBh is the hex value for the IN, and the 0h is the port number we're specifying.

 Let's add another column to the table - this time the binary equivalent of the code.